raspberrypilearning/grow-a-tree/en/step_2.md

 --- /task ---

 ## Build the camera detector
 That's the set-up done.
-A forever block wraps around the rest of the program so it runs forever (or until the game ends).
+A `forever`{:class="block3control"} block wraps around the rest of the program so it runs forever (or until the game ends).

-Inside the forever block are two conditions - they are great for developing user interaction.
+Inside the `forever`{:class="block3control"} block are two conditions - they are great for developing user interaction.
 Let's see how.

 The camera is set to pick up any motion on the stage.
 ```blocks3